mattmills49/Blog-Posts/woe/woe_explainer.md

 different features.
 You could run some bootstrap simulations to quantify how big of an effect this might cause in your specific datasets.
-3. If either distribution of goods or bads in a bin is exactly 0 then you will receive divide by 0 errors.
-To correct this I had a small bit of noise to each bin’s distribution but this may result in strange results if your bins are too small or the outcomes are too rare.
+3. If either distribution of goods or bads in a bin is exactly 0 then you will receive divide-by-0 errors.
+To correct this I add a small bit of noise to each bin’s distribution but this may result in strange results if your bins are too small or the outcomes are too rare.
 4. This measure does not tell you anything else about your feature such as its